astjohn/mustache_rails3/README.md

 ## Greetz

-This generator and template handler is based on the work of Paul Barry, Louis T., Martin Gamsjaeger, Les Hill, Adam Salter, Chris Wanstrath, and Mike Smullin.
+This generator and template handler is based on the work of Paul Barry, Louis T., Martin Gamsjaeger, Michael Harrison, Les Hill, Adam Salter, Chris Wanstrath, and Mike Smullin.
 Thank you for for allowing us all to stand a little taller on your shoulders.

 ## See also